|Title||Start Date & Time||End Date & Time|

 OIT strongly encourages you to make a backup copy of your course.
 Desire2Learn does not offer a single course backup feature, so a few different export processes are necessary to get all course data.
 Please visit the Backup a D2L Course page for more information on these processes.

-Remember: Course and grade book information are protected by the Family Educational Rights And Privacy Act (FERPA) of 1974 and as such should stored be according to the CU-Boulder Restricted Data Security Requirements.
+Remember: Course and grade book information are protected by the Family Educational Rights And Privacy Act (FERPA) of 1974 and as such should stored be according to the CU-Boulder confidential data Security Requirements.
 When downloading and backing up your grade book, OIT highly recommends that you encrypt the file.
 The following tutorials will explain how to encrypt the file depending on your operating system.

 By default, students lose access to D2L courses three weeks after the end of the semester; you can extend student access by adjusting the course's end date.
 But whether you extend student access or not, remind your students to download any course materials or assignment submissions important to them.